 - You will gain that weight back.
 No one can maintain eating a meal replacement shake for multiple meals a day for years on end.
 It’s not sustainable.
 And when you’re over it – that weight is going to come back something fierce.
 Because you were not only not taking care of your body during that time, you weren’t educating yourself on the proper foods to fuel healthy, sustained weight loss.
 You were drinking a shake full of synthetic, processed, industrialized ingredients.

 This is not real, health-promoting, life-giving food.
 Let’s be real.
 This is a powder that contains a whole host of sketchy ingredients.
 It is not the answer to your problems.
-It is not a magic pill.
+This is not a magic pill.
 It is not the secret to weight loss.
 The secret to weight loss is real, healthy, unprocessed food.
 It’s nourishing yourself, your body, your mind, your spirit.
-It’s exercise.
-It’s reducing stress and having fun.
-It’s sex.
-It’s friendship.
-It’s living your life well.
-It’s self-respect.
+This includes exercise.
+It’s about reducing stress and having fun.
+It’s sex and friendship.
+This about living your life well and have self-respect.
 Respect yourself enough to give your body real food, not meal replacement shakes.